-The Titanic Memorial Lighthouse, erected at the corner of Fulton and Water Street, is a lighthouse and a memorial dedicated to honor RMS Titanic’s passengers, officers, and crew who perished when the ship sank after collision with an iceberg.
+The Titanic Memorial Lighthouse, erected at the corner of Fulton and Water Street, is a memorial dedicated to honor RMS Titanic’s passengers, officers, and crew who perished when the ship sank after collision with an iceberg on April 14, 1912.

 It was originally erected on the roof of the Seamen’s Church Institute (SCI), 240 feet above sea level, at the corner of South Street and Coenties Slip (now Vietnam Veterans Plaza), on April 15, 1913.

 Everyone donated to the cause: wealthy socialites like Grace Vanderbilt, wife of Cornelius Vanderbilt, wrote checks and schoolchildren donated pennies and nickels.
-One year to the day after RMS Titanic’s sinking, the lighthouse was dedicated, 13 stories above busy South Street, in front of a crowd of over 300 people at the top of the SCI’s building at 25 South Street (now Veterans Plaza).
+One year to the day after RMS Titanic’s sinking, the lighthouse was dedicated, 13 stories above busy South Street, in front of a crowd of nearly 300 people.

 The lighthouse remained in its original location until 1968.
 After 55 years of service, SCI moved its headquarters to 15 State Street and the old building, along with the Lighthouse, was set to be demolished.